ElleAshby/ReadMe/README.md

 <br />
 <br />

 > # 'What is design?
 What makes something a design problem?
 It's where you stand with a foot in two worlds...
-The world of technology and the world of people and human purpouses - and you try and bring the two together'
+The world of technology and the world of people and human purposes - and you try and bring the two together'
 > Mitchell Kapor  A Software Design Manifesto